FlakM/blog/blog-static/content/posts/rust_guiding_principle.md

 ## Conclusion and a thank you

 It's evident that the rust community is aligned with the guiding principle of the language.

 I want to thank the rust community for making it easy to learn the language and for providing such a great resource from which to learn.
 You have empowered me to write reliable and efficient software in rust.

 PS: I'm sorry if I've missed some great resources.
-Please let me know, and I'll add them to the list or fire a MR to the [repo](https://github.com/FlakM/blog/tree/master/blog-static/content)
+Please let me know, and I'll add them to the list or fire a MR to the [blog post](https://github.com/FlakM/blog/edit/master/blog-static/content/posts/rust_guiding_principle.md)